TriplyDB/Documentation/docs/triplydb-js/index.md

 3. Go to your user settings page.
 This page is reached by clicking on the user menu in the top-right corner and choosing “User settings”.

-4. Go to the “API Tokens” tab.
+4. Go to the “API tokens” tab.

 5. Click on “Create token”.